Downside Risk Reduction Using Regime-Switching Signals: A Statistical Jump Model Approach: Methodology

-In a recent work, \citet{bemporad18} introduced statistical jump models (JMs), an unsupervised learning model that fits multiple model parameters to a time series while incorporating temporal information.
-Specifically, given an observation sequence of $D$ (standardized) features $\bmY:=\{\bmy_0,\ldots,\bmy_{T-1}\}$, where $\bmy_t \in \R^D$ for all $t$, we estimate a JM with $K$ states by solving the optimization problem
+\citet{Bemporad2018} introduce statistical jump models (JMs) as a general unsupervised learning algorithm that fits multiple model parameters to time series data while incorporating temporal information.
+In our application, given an observation sequence of $D$ standardized features $\bmx_0,\ldots,\bmx_{T-1}\in \R^D$ derived from a return series $r_0,\ldots, r_{T-1}$ (features detailed in Section \ref{subsec:feature}), we estimate a two-state JM ($K=2$) by solving the following optimization problem:

-where $\Theta:= \lB{\bmtheta_k \in\R^D :k= 0, \ldots, K-1 }$ represents the collection of $K$ model parameters, $\bmS:=\{s_0,\ldots, s_{T-1} \}$ denotes the unobserved state sequence, $l(\cdot,\cdot)$ is a loss function between observations and model parameters, and $\lambda \in \R_{+}$ is a hyperparameter called the \emph{jump penalty}.
-Each hidden state $s_t$ takes on values in $\lB{0,\ldots, K-1}$ and is associated with a state-specific model parameter $\bmtheta_{s_t}$.
-We adhere to the standard practice of employing the scaled squared $\ell_2$-distance as the loss function, defined by $l(\bmy, \bmtheta) := \frac12\lV{\bmy- \bmtheta}^2_{2}$.
-After estimating a jump model, we can infer the transition probability matrix based on the optimal hidden state sequence and compute metrics such as mean and volatility within each cluster.
-In this article, the optimal hidden state $\hat s_t$ serves as the regime label for period $t$, a crucial role in our analysis.